 This plan is intended to identify needs and gaps in human transportation services for seniors and individuals with disabilities in Barnstable County.
-The plan will be used to direct Federal Transit Administration funds allocated by the FAST Act, specifically Section 5310 Enhanced Mobility for Seniors and Individuals with Disabilities.
+The plan will be used to direct Federal Transit Administration funds allocated by the Bipartisan Infrastructure Law (BIL), specifically Section 5310 Enhanced Mobility for Seniors and Individuals with Disabilities.
+BIL has continued the funding for programs after the expiration of the FAST Act in 2021.